BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Expanding on PCIe flash

-Violin's nonvolatile dual inline memory modules incorporate raw NAND flash.
+Violin's nonvolatile dual inline modules incorporate raw NAND flash.
 The storage controller is housed in a field programmable gate array.
 The design is intended to enable granular control at the chip level.

 Violin XVS8 storage targets applications with extreme performance.
 XVS8 arrays rate latency in the 100 to 800 microsecond range, Lewis said.
 Customers can get latency at the low end of that range before data deduplication, he said.

 "Right now, NVMe devices are too slow for our storage," Lewis said.
 "They don't have the software hooks we need.
 We're working with suppliers to add in APIs in the NVMe stack to let us have that additional software control."